divaibhav/Question-J5/Design-Specification-2.md

   public static boolean isValidAddress(Address address)
   ```
     - this method will check if the address is valid or not, if valid it will return true otherwise false.
 Validation rule for address are as follows
-      - a valid address have 6 digits
+      - a valid address have 6 digits in pin code
       - a valid address have positive flat number

   ```